TedTschopp/tedt.org/_posts/Homepage/Projects/2016-10-27-Procedural-Text-Generation.md

 - To Do- Look into Mustache engine

 description: "An application that generates text using procedural methods. \n"
-seo-description: 'An application that generates text using procedural methods.
+seo-description: 'An application that generates text using procedural methods.'

-    '

 categories:
 - Projects